 We will cover:

+A Terraform environment variable is a key-value pair set within the environment where Terraform is running.
 Terraform refers to a number of environment variables to customize various aspects of its behavior.
-These variables are set within the environment in which Terraform is running.
-They provide configuration information to Terraform without having to hardcode it into the configuration files.
+They can be used, for example, to specify the location of the Terraform configuration files, set provider credentials, or define backend configurations.
+These variables provide configuration information to Terraform without having to hardcode it into the configuration files.

 Environment variables can be set on the command line, within scripts, or by using the operating system’s environment variable settings.